-- To understand the concept of sourcing and its importance as strategic organizational function. - To apply the tools and techniques to select the best vendor to deliver quality goods on time and apply the learning lifelong. - To understand the sourcing in the global perspective. - To evaluate of existing vendors and develop vendor performance measures - To understand the managing price fluctuation and volatility in international finance - To know the Global Trade Barriers and Dealing with international suppliers
+- 1. To understand the concept of sourcing and its importance as strategic organizational function. - 2.
+To apply the tools and techniques to select the best vendor to deliver quality goods on time and apply the learning lifelong. - 3.
+To understand the sourcing in the global perspective. - 4.
+To evaluate of existing vendors and develop vendor performance measures - 5.
+To understand the managing price fluctuation and volatility in international finance - 6.
+To know the Global Trade Barriers and Dealing with international suppliers

-- 1. Understand the concept of sourcing and its importance as strategic organizational function. - 2.
-Apply the tools and techniques to select the best vendor to deliver quality goods on time and apply the learning lifelong. - 3.
-Understand the sourcing in the global perspective. - 4.
-Exhibit behaviour and performance that demonstrates enhanced competence in decision-making, group leadership, oral and written communication, analysing, planning and team work - 5.
-Understand the importance of Managing price fluctuation and volatility in international finance - 6.
-Gain knowledge in Industry Best Practices, Measurement of sourcing performance and Benchmarking in Retail Purchasing
+COs Course Outcomes Blooms Level CO1 Summarize the concept of sourcing and its importance as strategic organizational function.
+Understand CO2 Apply the tools and techniques to select the best vendor to deliver quality goods on time and apply the learning lifelong.
+Apply CO3 Summarize the sourcing in the global perspective.
+Understand CO4 Analyze thebehaviour and performance that demonstrates enhanced competence in decision-making, group leadership, oral and written communication, analysing, planning and team work Analyze CO5 Summarize the importance of Managing price fluctuation and volatility in international finance Understand CO6 Assess the Industry Best Practices, Measurement of sourcing performance and Benchmarking in Retail Purchasing Evaluate